Eat more fiber. You've probably heard it before. But do you know why fiber is so good for your health?

 - Jump-start your day.
 For breakfast choose a high-fiber breakfast cereal — 5 or more grams of fiber a serving.
 Opt for cereals with "whole grain," "bran" or "fiber" in the name.
 Or add a few tablespoons of unprocessed wheat bran to your favorite cereal.

 - Switch to whole grains.
 Consume at least half of all grains as whole grains.
-Look for breads that list whole wheat, whole-wheat flour or another whole grain as the first ingredient on the label.
-Look for a brand with at least 2 grams of dietary fiber a serving.
-Experiment with brown rice, wild rice, barley, whole-wheat pasta and bulgur.
+Look for breads that list whole wheat, whole-wheat flour or another whole grain as the first ingredient on the label and have least 2 grams of dietary fiber a serving.
+Experiment with brown rice, wild rice, barley, whole-wheat pasta and bulgur wheat.

-- Bulk up your baked goods.
+- Bulk up baked goods.
 Substitute whole-grain flour for half or all of the white flour when baking.
-Whole-grain flour is heavier than white flour.
-In yeast breads, use a bit more yeast or let the dough rise longer.
-When using baking powder, increase it by 1 teaspoon for every 3 cups of whole-grain flour.
 Try adding crushed bran cereal, unprocessed wheat bran or uncooked oatmeal to muffins, cakes and cookies.

-- Get a leg up with legumes.
+- Lean on legumes.
 Beans, peas and lentils are excellent sources of fiber.
 Add kidney beans to canned soup or a green salad.
 Or make nachos with refried black beans, lots of fresh veggies, whole-wheat tortilla chips and salsa.

 - Make snacks count.
 Fresh fruits, raw vegetables, low-fat popcorn and whole-grain crackers are all good choices.
 An occasional handful of nuts or dried fruits also is a healthy, high-fiber snack — although be aware that nuts and dried fruits are high in calories.